What Questions Are Asked in a Job Interview?

 Answering questions from an interviewer are one of the hardest parts of a job interview.
-Therefore, it is important to prepare before hand.
-Careercc.com was one of the most helpful sites for my research and they gave many great examples of possible interview questions.
+Therefore, it is essential to prepare beforehand.
+Careercc.com was one of the most helpful sites for my research, and they gave many great examples of possible interview questions.
 Here are several that they listed with some tips on answering them.

 Try to hold your answer to no longer than two minutes.

 Briefly explain to them your home life.
 Choose details that might make you more relatable.
 If an interviewer has pictures of their kids, mention that you are a mom or dad.
 If they have pictures of them at parties, talk about how important friends are to you.
-If they feel they can relate with you outside of work, they are more apt to envision you working with them.
+If they feel they can relate to you outside of work, they are more apt to envision you working with them.

 Then go on to talk briefly about your business background.